 For example a 2:1 ratio decides that a signal that is 2dB over the threshold becomes 1dB over, and a signal 4dB over becomes 2dB.
 A 4:1 ratio is twice as “strict” meaning a signal 4dB past the threshold will be reduced to 1dB and so on.

 A higher ratio equals a greater amount of compression.
 Once you start entering a ratio of 10:1, this is typically considered as ‘limiting’.
 Brick wall limiting cranks the ratio even harder, along with an even faster attack time for that ‘choked’/’pumping’ sound.

 Attack and Release

 A compressor will also have ‘attack’ and ‘release’ controls, similar to an envelope on a synth.
-These relate to how fast the compressor acts and how quickly it reverts to an uncompressed state, respectively.
+Attack determines the time to reach the compression values, while Release determines how quickly it reverts to an uncompressed state, respectively.

 A fast attack will sharply squash any transients while a slower time offers a punchier, percussive quality that allows the transients to pass through unaffected.

 A fast release adds more of a pumping sound whilst a slow release is more transparent.